About the Society

 The Society was formed from the existing Crawley Irish Festival organisers to establish new cultural events in Crawley, West Sussex and the surrounding areas.

-Mr Mayor led the opening address and welcomed business and community leaders to the event.
+Mr Mayor led the opening address and only today welcomed business and community leaders to the event.
 Also present were former mayor, Councillor Christopher Mullins, and fellow representatives from Crawley Borough Council and the Hawth Theatre.

 Should you wish to contact us all enquires should be directed by email.
 If you know the person you wish to deal with, you can email them direct.